Naresh-chandanbatve/Calculator/README.md

 ## :star: &nbsp; Steps To get The apk file Of This App

 1) Go to my website (Link given below or from my profile).
-2) Scroll down little and click on Download Latest version of my calculator App.
+2) Scroll down little and click on "Download Latest version of my calculator App".